 In some situations, the defendant may argue that the plaintiff was also at fault for causing an accident.
 According to the doctrine of comparative fault, a plaintiff who is deemed partially responsible still may be able to recover damages in an amount that is proportional to the defendant’s negligence.

-Florida follows a rule of pure comparative negligence.
-This means that you can still recover damages even if you were 50 percent or more at fault, unlike in some states.
+Florida follows a rule of modified comparative negligence.
+This means that you can still recover damages so long as you are 51% or more at fault.
 However, it is rare for a drunk driver to not be the driver primarily at fault for a crash.

 Consult a Car Accident Lawyer in Boca Raton, FL